Allan Janes act for employers and employees on bringing or defending unfair or wrongful dismissal claims at an employment tribunal.

-The time take to deal with a case is largely dependent on the facts, the parties, and the complexity of the claim.
+The time taken to deal with a case is largely dependent on the facts, the parties, and the complexity of the claim.
 Many cases settle at an early stage, such as at ACAS early conciliation, within a matter of a few weeks (between 3-8 weeks).

 Claims which proceed to a full merits hearing will again depend on the likely duration of the hearing which is dependent on the complexity of the issues.
 A simple wrongful dismissal claim with a time estimate of half a day is likely to take around 6 months.
 Complex claims for unfair dismissal which are scheduled for a hearing of several days could take 18 months or more.
-The time scales are largely dependent on the caseload of the courts and tribunals.
+The timescales are largely dependent on the caseload of the courts and tribunals.

-The above estimates are for illustrative purposes only, and time scales will be discussed with you on a case by case basis, on the basis of the information provided and throughout the case as it progresses.
+The above estimates are for illustrative purposes only, and timescales will be discussed with you on a case by case basis, on the basis of the information provided and throughout the case as it progresses.